Asher-1/ACloudViewer/CONTRIBUTING.md

-CloudCompare Coding rules
+ErowCloudViewer Coding rules
 =======================

 ## Naming

-Names in CloudCompare should be as descriptive as possible, without abbreviations, apart for very clear or common ones (such as `fw` instead of `forward`, etc.).
+Names in ErowCloudViewer should be as descriptive as possible, without abbreviations, apart for very clear or common ones (such as `fw` instead of `forward`, etc.).
 Most of variable names should begin with a lower case letter.
 If the name is composed of multiple words, the first letter of each word should be in upper case (apart for the first one of course).

 Example: `numberOfPoints`, `ptsCount` (or even `ptsNum` for the laziest ;-)